YixiangCh/MRD-RAG/README.md

 <!-- ## 项目介绍 -->

-This repo provides the source code & data of our paper: "MRD-RAG: Mimicking Clinical Diagnosis Through Multi-round Medical Dialogue Analysis".
+This repo provides the source code & data of our paper: "MRD-RAG: Enhancing Medical Diagnosis with Multi-Round Retrieval-Augmented Generation".

 ## How to run